datstartup/ubuntuopenbox/lessons/lessons.md

 [Chapter 3 - Maintaining your Debian/ Ubuntu operating system]({{site.baseurl}}/lessons/m63-maintaining-your-ubuntu-os/){:target="_blank"}

-Learning necessary "house keeping" tasks to keep your OS as its peak
+Learning necessary "housekeeping" tasks to keep your OS as its peak